trnvdn/profile/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Daniil Ternovyi AKA artexxx!
 ====================================================================================================================================================

-I'm a student of the Kharkiv National University of Radio Electronics, Faculty of Informatics.
+I'm a student of the Kharkiv National University of Radio Electronics, Faculty of Computer science.

 * 🌍  I'm based in Kharkiv region 💙💛
 * ✉️  You can contact me at [ternovyidaniil@gmail.com](mailto:ternovyidaniil@gmail.com)